Skip to main content

 Once you've been approved, you will need to bring your registered PRESTO card to one of the listed locations to have the discount applied.

-Brampton residents can bring your registered PRESTO card to any of the listed Brampton Transit locations:
+Brampton residents can bring your registered PRESTO card to any of the Brampton Transit terminals and facilities listed on their website.
+Hours of operation vary.

 Mississauga residents can bring your registered PRESTO card to: